Back to Blog

 • Store records of their signing activity

-Ensure your e-signature platform handles this data appropriately.
-Check that data is stored securely, that you have a lawful basis for processing (typically the performance of a contract), and that you can respond to data subject requests if needed.
+Your e-signature platform needs to handle that data properly.
+Check that it's stored securely, that you have a lawful basis for processing it (usually performance of a contract), and that you can respond to data subject requests when they come up.

 Practical implications for business